 How To Cook Lamb Shanks In The Oven

-This section shows how to make red wine braised lamb shanks, with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make red wine braised lamb shanks, with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Season.
 Pat shanks dry with paper towel.
 Season generously with salt and pepper.